-Like so many Americans these days, you are behind on your credit card payments and your balances are more than you can pay off.
-You have not made a payment on your credit cards in over 3 months and now your creditors have turned your case over to a collection agency.
+Are you behind on your credit card payments and your balances are more than you can pay off?
+If so, chances are you have not made a payment on your credit cards in over 3 months and now your creditors have turned your case over to a collection agency.
 Now, instead of getting constant phone calls from your creditors, you are getting phone calls from some collection agency trying to collect on this debt.
 Do you have to put with this?
 Are they allowed to call you day and night?
 Can they contact your immediate family?
 These are all things the collection agency will try to get away with, but more often than not, they are in violation of the rules set forth by the Fair Debt Collection Practices Act (FDCPA).

 The FDCPA was instituted to eliminate abusive practices in the collection of consumer debts, to promote fair debt collection, and to provide consumers with a way of disputing and obtaining validation of debt information in order to ensure the information's accuracy.
 The act created guidelines under which debt collectors may conduct business.

 The FDCPA prohibits the following conduct when attempting to collect a debt:

 - Hours for Phone Contact.
 Contacting consumers by telephone outside the hours of 8 a.m. to 9 p.m. local time is prohibited.

 - Failure to Cease Communication Upon Request.
 Communicating with consumers in any way after receiving written notice that said consumer wishes no further contact or refuses to pay the debt.

 - Engaging a Person in a Telephone Conversation Repeatedly or Continuously.
 This is with intent to annoy, abuse, or harass any person at the number called.

 - Contacting a Person at Their Place of Employment.
 After having been told this is not acceptable and prohibited by the employer.